top of page

 • Targeted ground investigations and soil desiccation assessments, especially in areas where the tree influence suggests that foundations deeper than 2.5m may be required.
 Such an assessment may show that excessively deepened or piled foundations are not necessary.

-If an existing structure is showing possible signs of subsidence, let us know and we can assess the potential causes (probably involving a site visit and some 'desktop' research) and then, if considered necessary, carry out an appropriate ground investigation to allow for suitable and cost-effective remedial works to be arranged.
+If an existing structure is showing possible signs of subsidence, let us know and we can assess the potential causes (probably initially involving a site visit and some 'desktop' research) and then, if considered necessary, carry out an appropriate ground investigation to allow for suitable and cost-effective remedial works to be arranged.
 Possible causes of subsidence can include the effects of tree influence, shrinking/swelling clays, inadequate foundations for the underlying ground conditions, the presence of soft or variable strata, and the presence of mine workings or other geohazards.

 bottom of page